"We need to be weapons of mass construction, weapons of mass love.

 I came to understand that when we have inner peace, we naturally spread light and healing to the people around us.
 I recognized that at the core and truth of my being is LOVE, and that my purpose is to share this love, and help other restore radical love and compassion with themselves and each other.
 I believe that the journey of decolonization and healing is a lifetime of learning and unlearning.
 And this inner transformative work within ourselves is necessary to transform society at the structural level.

 I have personally benefited from the wisdom and community of my therapist, friends, and bodyworkers, and want to be that support for others in their journey.
 I hope that my deep listening, lived experiences, and somatic intuition can be helpful for you, wherever you are on your journey to healing and liberation.

-Giovania Tiarachristie holds a Bachelors in Arts in Sociology from Dickinson, and a Masters of Science in City and Regional Planning from Pratt Institute in New York.
-They are certified in Thai Massage from the Thai Massage School of Chiang Mai (TMC), Reiki Level 1 and 2 from Connect Within, and are currently training to become a Licensed Massage Therapist in Eastern and Western modalities at the National Holistic Institute in Studio City, Los Angeles.
-Giovania is a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
+Giovania Tiarachristie is a Certified Massage Therapist in the state of California, trained by the National Holistic Institute, and a certified Reiki Level 1 and 2 practitioner from Connect Within.
+They hold a Bachelors in Arts in Sociology from Dickinson, and a Masters of Science in City and Regional Planning from Pratt Institute.
+They are Giovania is a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
 Giovania loves hiking, biking, baking, travel, watercoloring, and illustrating.
 They are also the artist behind Coded_Toons - an Instagram comic about society, self-care, and self-sabotage.
-Support their learning and creative journey by contributing via venmo @giovania-tiarachristie or to their Patreon linked here.
+Support their learning and creative journey by contributing via venmo @gggtia or to their Patreon linked here.